dustywhite7/Econ8320/SlidesCode/1 - IntroDataTypesDocumentation.md

 <br>

 We can easily incorporate different kinds of conditions into our code using ```if``` statements.
-Here, we test for equality between two values and condition our response of the result of that test.
+Here, we test for equality between two values and condition our response on the result of that test.

 ---